-27 Things to Do on Valentine’s Day That Don’t Require a Boyfriend
+27 Things to Do on Valentine's Day If You're Single AF

-Do you know what’s happening in a mere six days?
-We call it Sunday, but to much of the coupled-off world, it’s Valentine’s Day. *Groan* This year, forget defending being single and go out and do one of these 27 things that are way more fun anyway.
+It's coming whether you like it or not.
+We call it Wednesday, but to much of the coupled-off world, it’s Valentine’s Day. *Groan* This year, forget defending being single and go out and do one of these 27 things that are way more fun anyway.

 1. To kick things off, watch the episode of 30 Rock when Liz schedules a root canal on Valentine’s Day.